nextcloud/documentation/user_manual/files/filesweb.rst

 and check Share Link.

 .. figure:: ../images/users-share-public.png

+  **Public share box**

 This creates a public URL that anyone can use to access the share.
 You have the options to send an email notification, protect it with a password, and put an expiration date on it.
 Your ownCloud administrator has the option to require passwords and expiration dates.